Glurz/homebridge-sonos-control/README.md

 ## 🙏🏻 Credits

+This plugin uses:
-- This plugin uses [svroij](https://sonos-ts.svrooij.io/)'s library to access Sonos from TypeScript.
+-  [svroij](https://sonos-ts.svrooij.io/)'s library to access Sonos from TypeScript.
+- The [cron](https://www.npmjs.com/package/cron) library to trigger switches by cron expressions.

 This plugin is not affiliated with Sonos.